 Cans for Corridors is a global effort started by the Durrell Wildlife Conservation Trust in 2002.
 The Akron Zoo partners with Durrell to send money raised through Cans for Corridors to IPE, a non-profit organization in Brazil.
 These funds are used to strategically plant native trees and reestablish tree corridors in the Brazilian rainforest.

 Tree corridors are used by many different animals, such as tamarins, jaguars, capybaras, birds and more, to move from area to area.
-Without these trees corridors for the animals to move around in, animals are more susceptible to natural disasters,plus it doesn't allow them to increase their genetic diversity, leading to lower population sizes.
+Without these tree corridors, animals are more susceptible to natural disasters and population mobility is decreased, lowering genetic diversity and leading to smaller population sizes.

-Aluminum cans are collected and then recycled.
-Money from recycling the cans are used to purchase native trees to replant in Brazil to connect patches of the rainforest.
-One tree only cost 75 cents, which equals 45-50 aluminum cans.
+With Cans for Corridors, aluminum cans are collected at the Akron Zoo and recycled.
+Proceeds from recycling are used to purchase native trees to replant and connect patches of the rainforest in Brazil.
+One tree only cost 75 cents, which is the equivalent of 45-50 aluminum cans.

-2017 By the Numbers
+2022 By the Numbers

-- 2,235 pounds of aluminum recycled
+- 4,284 pounds of aluminum recycled

-- $1,279.97 raised
+- $2,183.89 raised

-- 1,706 trees planted in the Brazilian rainforest
+- 13,745 trees planted in the Brazilian rainforest

-The Akron Zoo Cans for Corridors effort is coordinated by the Akron Zoo Chapter of American Association of Zookeepers (AAZK).
+The Akron Zoo Cans for Corridors effort is coordinated by the Akron Zoo Chapter of the American Association of Zookeepers (AAZK).